Saturday of Week of Week 8 in Ordinary Time

 This was undoubtedly the secret of his popularity and of his place in the folklore of the Roman poor.

 Night was his special time of prayer.
 After dark he would go out in the streets, sometimes to churches, but most often into the catacombs of St Sebastiano to pray.
 During one of these times of prayer he felt a globe of light enter his mouth and sink into his heart.
-This experience gave him so much energy to serve God that he went out to work at the hospital of the incurables and starting speaking to others about God, everyone from beggars to bankers.
+This experience gave him so much energy to serve God that he went out to work at the hospital of the incurables and started speaking to others about God, everyone from beggars to bankers.
 Many miracles were attributed to him, and it is said that when his body was dissected it was found that two of his ribs had been broken, an event attributed to the expansion of his heart while fervently praying in the catacombs about the year 1545.

 Philip Neri was beatified by Pope Paul V in 1600, and canonized by Pope Gregory XV in 1622.
 Neri was not a reformer.
 His great merit was the instinctive tact which showed him that the older system of monasticism could never be the leaven of secular life, but that something more simple and everyday in character was needed for the times in which he lived.